 Done!
 Done!
 Done!
 I don’t really know how to describe how I feel about nursing.
 I obviously find it important and value it.
 I have nursed all of my babies for one year.
 I find it nice and easy–it is always ready.

 Her appetite was still lower this week from her sickness.
-It was slowing increasing, but not up to normal.
+It was slowly increasing, but not up to normal.
 She pretty much didn’t want any purees except for her morning oatmeal and prunes.
-I started giving her more of what we were eating at meals.
+I started giving her more of what we were eating at family meals.